smaffer/espvgax2/README.md

 ## FAQ

 - How to center the video signal horizontally?
 If you want, you can modify the code of the library, where the HSYNC signal is generated.
 Seach NOP_DELAY inside ESPVGAX2.cpp.
 Wrong values can destroy the VGA signal
-- How can i prevent screen flickering?
-At this time there is no one mechanism to prevent the flickering.
-From my tests, when flicker appear, there is a delay in the interrupt call or in the pixeldata output timing.
-Some flickers will appear if you try to read more than 32K from FLASH (for example in the /examples/Image example you can se a little flicker), the cause can be a cache miss inside the memory mapping of ESP8266??
+- How can i prevent screen glitch?
+At this time there is no one mechanism to prevent the glitch.
+From my tests, when glitch appear, there is a delay in the interrupt call or in the pixeldata output timing ("memw" instruction?).
+Some glithes will appear if you try to read more than 32K from FLASH (for example in the /examples/Image example you can see a little glitch), the cause can be a cache miss (or page miss) inside the memory mapping of ESP8266?
 - How can i change PINS?
 In theory is possible to change HSYNC and VSYNC PINS by changing the library header ESPVGAX2.h.
 D5 D6 D7 and D8 PINS can be changed but you need to modify also the PUT8PIXELS macro to shift out your 4bit data to the right output 4 digital pin
 - Why ESPVGAX2 has all its internal symbols defined with a "2" suffix (for example ./fonts2/ and fnt2_arial_* fontmap)?
 This is because in theory, in future versions, the memory allocation of the framebuffer can be modified to be dynamic (instead of static).
 This change can, in the future, allow the user sketch to use ESPVGAX (version1) and ESPVGAX2 one at a time, calling begin/end() methods of one library and after that toggling to another library with another begin/end() call.